Orka 2.4.x content

 The interface layer is also a microservice extendible entry point for MacStadium outside of Orka.
-Each system is deployed as a Kubernetes cluster with secured namespacesnamespaces - Kubernetes namespaces are a way to divide the computational resources of an Orka environment between its users.
-Every Orka user works in the same shared namespace but only has view permissions for their own VMs.
-In this shared namespace, users can manage VM configurations and VMs.
-Currently, VM configurations and VMs are not shared across user namespaces..
+Each system is deployed as a Kubernetes cluster with secured namespaces.
 This Kubernetes cluster is contained within secure VMs for the environment.

-The Image Manager is an NSF mounted storage with software, allowing limited user interaction to pull and list available imagesimages - A disk image that represents a VM's storage and its contents, including the OS and any installed software..
+The Image Manager is an NFS mounted storage with software, allowing limited user interaction to pull and list available images.
 Orka provides the control interfaces for users to interact with the environment.
 The user sandbox is a Kubernetes namespace and is the primary user workspace that allows root control of the environment for the user to build and manipulate their environment.

 Updated 3 months ago